-Perhaps the most important military document you will ever receive is the DD Form 214, Discharge Papers and Separation Documents.
+The DD Form 214, Discharge Papers and Separation Documents is most important military document you will ever receive.
 This form serves as your proof of military service and is often used to verify military service for benefits such as the GI Bill, VA Loan, VA medical benefits, retirement benefits, employment, and membership in veteran’s organizations.

 Because your DD Form 214 is so important, it is imperative you keep a copy of it for proof of service or eligibility for benefits, organization membership, or other programs.
-Unfortunately, things happen and your DD Form 214 can get lost or stolen.
-The following instructions can help you replace your DD Form 214 if you need another copy – for yourself or a loved one.
+Unfortunately, things happen and your DD Form 214 can get lost, damaged, or stolen.
+The following instructions can help you replace your DD Form 214 if you need another copy.

 How to replace DD Form 214